-- Due to continuous increase in the size of nebula the rotatory speed became so fast that the centrifugal force (away from the centre) exceeded the attractional or centripetal force (directed towards the centre).
+- Due to a continuous increase in the size of the nebula the rotatory speed became so fast that the centrifugal force (away from the center) exceeded the attractional or centripetal force (directed towards the center).

 - According to Kant there was a primordial matter in the universe, but, he did not explain the source of the origin of the primordial matter.

-- The collision among the particles of the primordial matter can never generates rotatory motion in it.
+- The collision among the particles of the primordial matter can never generate rotatory motion in it.
 It is an erroneous statement of mechanism.

-- Kant assumption that the rotatory speed of the Nebula increased with the increase of its size was against the law of conservation of angular momentum.
+- Kant assumes that the rotatory speed of the Nebula increased with the increase of its size was against the law of conservation of angular momentum.

-However, the importance of Kant’s hypothesis lies in the fact that it was first scientific attempt for the explanation of the origin of the earth.
-Kant’s hypothesis plays a great role for the postulation of Nebular hypothesis by Laplace.
+However, the importance of Kant’s hypothesis lies in the fact that it was the first scientific attempt for the explanation of the origin of the earth.
+Kant’s hypothesis plays a great role in the postulation of the Nebular hypothesis by Laplace.